Umuzi-org/ACN-syllabus/content/coding_aptitude_assessment/coding_challenges/task_4/_index.md

 _db_id: 759
 content_type: project
 flavours:
 - any_language
 prerequisites:
   hard:
   - coding_aptitude_assessment/coding_challenges/introduction
   - coding_aptitude_assessment/coding_challenges/how_to_name_files
 protect_main_branch: false
 ready: true
 submission_type: repo
-title: "Coding aptitude assessment challenge: Task 4"
+title: 'Coding aptitude assessment challenge: Task 4'
 ---

 Write a function that takes in three numbers(integers).
 These numbers represent the lengths of the sides of a triangle.
 The function should **return** the area of a triangle as a whole number.